LegoMasterBuilder/LegoMasterBuilder/README.md

 ## Hi there 👋

 I'm Hans Lorico, a recent cum laude graduate of Computer Science from the University of the Philippines Diliman.
 I am passionate for turning ideas into practical digital solutions.
-I enjoy working with Python, web and software development, while also exploring UI/UX and data science to combine logic with creativity.
+I enjoy working with Python, web development and software development, while also exploring UI/UX and data science to combine logic with creativity.
 I thrive in collaborative environments and always aim to create meaningful, impactful work.

 ## My Tech Stack
 ![HTML5](https://img.shields.io/badge/-HTML5-%23E44D27?style=flat-square&logo=html5&logoColor=ffffff)